 Ryan Korban made a really interesting prediction for Vogue stating that this year people want their spaces to feel curated as opposed to decorated.
 Long gone is the need for a space to feel matchy and thematic.
 Instead people want their homes to feel eclectic, filled with carefully selected styled items.
 I can really see this being a big thing for 2018, with the prevalence of Pinterest and Instagram we are constantly inspired by beautifully styled, ecclectic aesthetics and long for our homes to feel as well thought out and pleasing to the eye.

 Copper finishes definitely had their moment in the spotlight but this year Harper’s Bazaar predict that mixing metals with become a popular choice.
 We are very on board with this trend, mixing metals are always a great way to create features in a space.
-If you’re stuck on how to do this right then we have a blog post with our guide to getting it right.

 Big artwork is also expected to be on the rise for 2018.
 Artwork is such a great way to add character and personality to your space.
 My clients in the Mid-Century Modern Cotswolds home had an amazing art collection and I loved working with their pieces within the schemes.
 For more pictures of this project be sure to have a look at our portfolio.
 I also think big prints can be a really affordable way to change your space.
 Lumitrix are a new favourite of mine, they have so many stunning photographic prints.